 Canning green beans at home is easier than you imagine, but make sure you have a pressure canner!

 We are in the middle of prime green bean season, where our plants are overflowing.
-Canning green beans allow you to put them up for casseroles and easy side dishes later in the year.
+Canning green beans allows you to put them up for casseroles and easy side dishes later in the year.
 First, you have to learn how to can green beans, and it’s easier than you think when you have a surplus of your own green beans.

 I aim to can 30 to 50 jars per year with beans from my own garden.
 This is enough for weekly side dishes, soup additions, casseroles, and more.
-They’re so versatile, the perfect addition for any homestead canning pantry.
+They’re so versatile, the perfect addition to any homestead canning pantry.

-Canning green beans are different than canning jams and jellies.
+Canning green beans is different than canning jams and jellies.
 You will need a pressure canner; a water bath canner cannot safely can green beans.
-Green beans are a low acid food, which means botulism can grow faster.
+Green beans are a low-acid vegetable, which means botulism can grow faster.

 If you are new to pressure canning, canning green beans is a great introduction.
 I prefer the raw pack method.
 Let’s get going – it’s easier than you imagine!